Chris Hamrick: Back to the independent circuit (2002–present)

 In 2002, Hamrick made several appearances with Total Nonstop Action Wrestling, wrestling under a mask as the luchadore character Crimson Dragon.
 In 2002 and 2003, he frequently wrestled for Xtreme Pro Wrestling, where he formed a tag team with Tracy Smothers known as Southern Comfort, also having a long-running feud for the TV title with Kaos and The Enterprise.

 In 2003, Hamrick toured the UK with Frontier Wrestling Alliance.
 He won the All-England Championship after defeating the Zebra Kid, later on he lost the championship to Jonny Storm.
 In 2006 he returned to work in the UK, this time Hamrick worked full time for One Pro Wrestling.

 On 28 July 2005, Hamrick returned to work for WWE in an episode of WWE SmackDown, he wrestled for the tag team championships when he teamed up with Chuck Szili in a losing effort against Heidenreich & Road Warrior Animal.
 In early 2006 he worked two matches on WWE Heat.

 On the August 20, 2007, episode of WWE Raw, Hamrick made an appearance as a fake version of Triple H, in which he placed a crown on King Booker's head during a royal ceremony, leading up to Booker's match with Triple H at SummerSlam.

 Hamrick was featured on Wrestling Society X's first episode on MTV, getting into an argument with fellow ECW alumni New Jack, then getting eliminated by him in the WSX Rumble later that night.
 Despite both of them getting eliminated from the bout, Hamrick took an elbow drop from New Jack off the top of a truckbed through a table.
 At HCW: Beg 4 Mercy 2007 in April, Hamrick returned to Mooresboro, NC and defeated New Jack in an Extreme Weapons Match.
 Three months later, Hamrick won the HCW Triple Crown Championship after defeating Axl Knight, Wicked, and Shea Shea McGrady in a Four Way Dance at HCW's Cold Blooded and hardcore event.
 In March 2008, Hamrick was stripped of the title.
 On June 14 at Underground Revolution 2008, Hamrick defeated the current champion, Shea Shea McGrady, to reclaim the title.

 One of his most recent matches took place in February 2015 in Mid Atlantic Championship Wrestling.
-Hamrick lost to Johnny Swinger.
+Hamrick beat Johnny Swinger.

 On December 29, 2018, Hamrick was involved in a War Games style match for the Eastern Wrestling Federation in Forest City, NC.
-The stipulations for the match stated that if Hamrick’s team won, a competitor by the name of Chase Lovelace (of the opposing team) would leave the company, but if Hamrick’s team lost, Hamrick would leave the company.
+The stipulations for the match stated that if Hamrick’s team won, Chase Lovelace (a member of the opposing team) would leave the company, but if Hamrick’s team lost, Hamrick would leave the company.
 Ultimately, Hamrick’s team lost and he was forced to leave the company.

+On September 20, 2025, Hamrick teamed alongside Ben Wright, Tristen Williams, and Chase Lovelace to defeat Eddie Golden, Evan Golden, Colin Casanova and Conner Drake in an eight-man tag team match at Heritage Wrestling Alliance’s Summer Meltdown event in Rutherfordton, North Carolina.